Image for

 Features

-Long ago, David Hays published a similar training log in Excel.
-I wanted to create something similar that presented the types of data I find most important in the simplest way possible.
+Long ago, David Hays published his version of a training log in Excel.
+I was inspired by that, and wanted to create something similar that presented the types of data I find most important in the simplest way possible.
 And I wanted something that worked in Google Sheets instead of Excel.
-David Hays’ training log was a big source of inspiration for me.
+The spreadsheet I’ve created here is what I came up with.

 Create Your Own Training Log